hands holding a mobile phone

 • provide you with information about possible next steps.

-How do I get support from a Sexual Violence Liaison Officer (SVLO)?
+How do I get support from the Sexual Violence and Domestic Abuse Service?

 You don't have to say what you want to talk about.
-All you have to do is give is your name and student number and request an appointment with an SVLO.
+All you have to do is give is your name and student number, and request an appointment/contact with an SVDA Caseworker.

-The SVLO will email you before the appointment to explain their role and how the appointment will work.
+The SVDA Caseworker will email you before the appointment to explain their role and how the appointment will work.

 Appointments are 45 minutes but may be shorter if less time is needed.